Cohabitation Solicitors

 If you’re not married, it’s important to consider a cohabitation agreement as soon as you move in together.
 A cohabitation agreement is a legally binding agreement which couples who live together but are not married or in a civil partnership can put together.
 It allows cohabiting couples to enter into a legally binding contract which covers things such as household finances, ownership of the property and what happens to any shared money or assets should the relationship break down.

-Our specialist solicitors can talk you through the process as well as draft a cohabitation agreement which is agreed by both parties and will be legally recognised.
+Our specialist solicitors can talk you through the process as well as draft a cohabitation agreement, which is agreed by both parties and will be legally recognised.

 Cohabitation disputes

 When cohabiting couples break up, there can be issues and disagreements over who gets to stay in the property or who keeps which assets.
-However, without a cohabitation agreement, there is no record of what has been agreed about how assets get shared.
+However, without a cohabitation agreement, there is no record of what has been agreed upon about how assets get shared.

 Our cohabitation dispute solicitors in Bristol can discuss your situation in detail and advise on the next steps.
 We usually start by looking at how the property is owned, i.e. in sole name or joint names, and take it from there.
 Our specialist TOLATA solicitors can also help make an application to the court should you remain in disagreement about how property or assets are distributed.